2 Options for business financing: credit card or loan?

 A good business credit score can boost your chances of getting approved for a loan or a card with great terms and low interest rates.
 If you are just launching a business, evaluators will likely review your personal credit score and personal financial history.
 If your business has established some history, evaluators will review your business credit score, which is an integral part of your business credit profile.
 Find out more about how to establish business credit.

 It’s important that you know your personal and business credit scores.
 This will allow you to address discrepancies and borrow strategically.
 By law, personal credit scores are all measured on the same 0-800 scale, but different credit reporting agencies might assign a slightly different score to any given individual’s profile.
-A good personal credit score is generally one above 700; a minimal score of 620 to 640 will qualify you for consideration for an SBA loan.
+A good personal credit score is generally one above 700; a minimum score of 620 to 640 will qualify you for consideration for an SBA loan.
 You can obtain your score by contacting Equifax, FICO, Experian, or TransUnion.

 Business credit scores have different scales, depending on the agency that compiles them.
 All of them evaluate factors such as your business size, its payment history, its credit utilization, the type of credit it already has, and the amount of credit it has available.